petzval/btferret/README.md

 connects to a listening server and the two can then exchange large amounts of serial data.
 A Pi running btferret/btlib can act as a Classic client or server.
 The connecting server/client can be another Pi running btferret or any Bluetooth-capable device such as a PC or Android running a Blueooth app such as a serial terminal.
+The [Blue Dot app](#3-10-blue-dot-server) uses a classic connection to control a Pi from a phone.

 The original idea behind LE is that the server is a measurement device such as a temperature monitor.
 An LE client connects to the server, reads a value, and then disconnects.
 The data transferred is just a few bytes.
 The values are called characteristics, and the client can interrogate the server to find what services (characteristics) are available.
 They can be readable, writeable or both.
-A Pi running btferret/btlib can act as an LE client and read/write characteristics, but cannot act as an LE server.
+A Pi running btferret/btlib can act as an LE client or server.
 LE characteristics can also have a notify property whereby the value is transmitted when it changes - without being asked by the client.
 The client must enable the characteristic's notification process for this to work.

-The use of LE has expanded beyond the original concept and now includes LE server devices such as the Microchip RN4020 that has digital I/O pins and PWM capabilities that can be contolled by writing to its characteristics for remote control applications.
+The use of LE goes beyond this simple read operation and there are LE server devices such as the Microchip RN4020 that has digital I/O pins and PWM capabilities that can be contolled by writing to its characteristics for remote control applications.
 This separate document [RN4020.md](RN4020.md) describes the use of btlib functions and an RN4020 for motor speed control.